pechajobs/Admin/.github/ISSUE_TEMPLATE/RFC_new.md

 **RFC title**:

-**RFJ title**:
+**RFJ link**:

-**Assigner**:

-**Assignee**:
+**Job manager**:

+**Freelancer(s)**:

 ## 1. Summary

 Copy from RFW.

 ## 2. Keyword definitions

+Copy definitions from RFJ (section two).
-Define any new or important concepts from the detailed approach section of this RFC.
+Define any new or important concepts from the detailed approach (section three) of this RFC.

 ## 3. Detailed approach

 Describe the step-by-step approach you will take to doing this job.

 ## 4. Constraints

-Describe any constraints that the assigner didn’t mention in the RFJ that could affect the outcome of this job.
+Describe any constraints that the client didn’t mention in the RFJ that could affect the outcome of this job.

 ## 5. Other options

 What other options did you consider in your approach to the job?
 Why didn’t you choose them?

-## 6. Risks
+## 6. Risks and risk reduction

 What could go wrong with your plan?

-## 7. Risk reduction
 What can you do to reduce the risks you described?

-## 8. Open questions
+## 7. Open questions

 What don’t you know about this job that you need to know to complete it?

+## 8. Resources

+What resources do you need to do this job?

+## 9. Definition of acceptable end product

+Give a precise, detailed description of the end product.
+DEscribe the threshold for what is acceptable and what is not.
+Include the delivery format, PechaJobs quality standard for this type of job, etc.

-## 9. Milestones
+## 10. Milestones

 List the milestones for this job and when will you complete them.
+Each milestone should represent about one day of work and link to a pull request (PR).